shurik179/reflectance_array/docs/board.rst

 * Constant current LED driver; this makes the sensor much more efficient as no power is wasted on resistors
 * An attiny 1616 MCU
 * A `qwiic/stemma qt <https://www.sparkfun.com/qwiic>`__ connector and holes for soldering an 0.1" headers
+* Power requirements: the board uses about 50 mA at 3.3v.
+It is possible to turn off the LEDs in software to save power.

 Board dimensions are shown below.